 Safdarjang House is an architectural language of geometric voids and dramatic forms.
 An ode to Kahn, the Safdarjang House seeks attention with a circular aperture inside a square brick screen.
 Designed by AKDA, this 800 sq.m. apartment building built by a family for private use.
 It is in a quiet residential street of New Delhi in 2020.
 The facade is a portrayal of the idea of architecture as imagined by Brutalist Architect Louis Kahn.
 It is thus an ode to his take on the architecture of the Indian subcontinent.

 Paul Goldberger famously surmised Kahn’s work, “Kahn’s architecture does not cuddle you.
 It is not soft, and it is not whimsical.
-He designed somber, poetic buildings of stone and steel and wood and glass, and the best of them are brooding and deep, like a Rothko painting.”
+He designed sombre, poetic buildings of stone and steel and wood and glass, and the best of them are brooding and deep, like a Rothko painting.”

-The other longitudinal half of the building is an expansive living space illuminated by the full-length windows and an open courtyard on the top floor.
-The facade is fabricated using thin brick tiles supported on a framework of stainless-steel profiles, acting as both tension rings within the void and supporting angles on the top and bottom of the screen.
+The other longitudinal half of the building is an expansive living space.
+Full-length windows and an open courtyard on the top floor illuminate this space.
+Fabricated using thin brick tiles supported on a framework of stainless-steel profiles, the facade acts as both tension rings within the void and supporting angles on the top and bottom of the screen.
 The brick screen is elevated off the ground level, proportioned as a square circumscribing a circle.
-The exposed side and rear walls are finished in exposed grit wash, set in white cement plaster.
+Finished in exposed grit wash, set in white cement plaster are the exposed side and rear walls.